canonical-web-and-design/tutorials.ubuntu.com/tutorials/burn-a-dvd-on-windows/burn-a-dvd-on-windows.md

 To create an Ubuntu installation DVD on Windows, you will need the following:

-* An Ubuntu ISO you can [download here](https://www.ubuntu.com/download)
+* An Ubuntu ISO file.
+Download the Ubuntu of your choice [from here](https://www.ubuntu.com/download)
 * A blank DVD

 positive
 : **Ensuring the authenticity of an Ubuntu ISO**
-If you want, when the download is finished, you can [verify it](/tutorial/tutorial-how-to-verify-ubuntu) to ensure the data integrity and authenticity of the file.
+The download can be [verified](/tutorial/tutorial-how-to-verify-ubuntu) to ensure the data integrity and authenticity of the file.

 ## Windows 7 / 8 / 10 instructions
 Duration: 0:10